 Disclosure of Confidential Information

 - Only the Library Director and the Access Services Manager are authorized to accept and respond to court orders or other requests for circulation or registration records.
-If the order requires immediate compliance, any Manager may respond to such an order but should first attempt to notify the Library Director or the Access Services Manager.
-Whenever possible, Lincoln Library staff should seek to have the order or request reviewed by Corporation Counsel before complying.

 - Except as provided for in the previous sections, circulation information about specific materials will only be released to the library cardholder who presents their library card or proof of identification.
 Telephone inquiries will only be answered if the customer affirms their identity and provides name, address, birth date, and library card number matching the account data.
 Upon request, an item and title list may be emailed or mailed to the cardholder at the address listed in the customer account.

-RESTRICTED ACCESS – Lincoln Library occasionally acquires materials that may be available to the public on a limited or restricted case-by-case basis as follows:
+X. RESTRICTED ACCESS – Lincoln Library occasionally acquires materials that may be available to the public on a limited or restricted case-by-case basis as follows:

 Public Records – Documents issued by governmental agencies with access covered by the Illinois Freedom of Information Act.